mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 ![](figs/original-graph-1.png)<!-- -->

-As we can see from the graph above, being able to use the `color` aesthetic extends the `qplot()`s capabilities by making it clear there are two categories for `polls` represented in the graph.
+As we can see from the graph above, being able to use `group` and the `color` aesthetic extends the `qplot()`s capabilities by making it clear there are two categories for `polls` represented in the graph.

-In the next step, we’ll re-create the `Brexit` dataset.
+In the next step, we’ll learn how to build a graph layer-by-layer\!

 ## step 9